DiCesareDaniele/performance-of-networked-systems/main.typ

     ),
   ),
   abstract: [
     This document is the submission of Daniele Di Cesare and Gabriel Marica for the first assignment of Performance of Networked Systems.
-This assignment is divided into four main sections. \
+This assignment is divided into four sections. \
     *I. Planning of cellular telephone networks with video-conferencing services* \
-    This section involves applying queuing theory and traffic models to cellular networks with multiple service classes. \
+    This section involves applying traffic models to cellular networks with multiple classes. \
     *II.
 Optimal distribution of channels over neighboring cells in mobile voice networks* \
-    This section focuses on optimizing channel allocation across multiple neighboring cells to minimize the overall blocking probability. \
+    This section focuses on channel distribution that minimizes the overall blocking probability. \
     *III.
 Traffic Management in IP networks* \
     This section shows the effects of Traffic Shaping and Traffic Policing on an incoming traffic stream. \
     *IV.
 Performance of TCP-based networks* \
-    The final section addresses the performance implications of TCP Slow Start mechanism.
+    The final section addresses the performance implications of TCP Slow Start.
   ],
   lecturer: "Prof.dr.
 Rob van der Mei",
   date: "November 30, 2025",